frappe/erpnext/erpnext/docs/user/manual/en/non_profit/Membership/member.md

 **Membership Type:** Membership Type is link field to Membership Type Doctype.
 Member can select Available Doctype.

-**Expires On:** This Field fetch membership end date details from membership doctype.
+**Membership Expiry Date:** This Field fetch membership end date details from membership doctype.

 **Address and Contact Section:** This Section linked to address and contact doctypes.

-**Accounting Section:** This section allowed to set member accounting details such as Account Receivable.

 {next}